Has my dog got anorexia?

 As older dogs begin to slow down, they take less exercise and often gain weight.
 So if your old dog is losing weight there is almost certainly an underlying cause.
 Bear in mind weight loss is a symptom of several illnesses including diabetes, heart, liver or kidney disease and cancer.
-It’s also a sign of poor digestion and an inability to swallow.
-Weight loss in older dogs is not normal so always consult your vet if your old dog’s losing weight.
+It can also be a sign of poor digestion, dental disease, or an inability to swallow.
+Weight loss in older dogs is not normal so always consult your vet if your old dog is losing weight.

 Why is my dog not eating but drinking water?

 A dog is drinking excessive amounts of water (a condition referred to as polydipsia) but refusing to eat could be a symptom of many things, including diabetes, liver disease or an infection, among others.
 If your dog is drinking lots but not eating, contact your vet who will be able to discuss diagnosis and treatment with you.

 Your vet will ask you about your dog’s recent medical history and whether you have noticed any other signs, such as weight loss or vomiting.
 It is important to try to work out if they have no interest in food or if your dog is hungry but not managing to eat for some reason — in these cases, they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards.
 It’s likely your vet will give your dog a thorough examination and check their teeth to make sure that’s not the source of their problems.
 They may also run some tests, such as X-rays, ultrasound, taking blood, urine and faecal samples, to check for illness and disease.

 Treating dogs for eating disorders